HMS Spitfire (1782): Commander Michael Seymour

 In September and October Spitfire captured a number of merchant vessels, one being particularly valuable.
-On the 2nd, she captured the Danish ship Sobestern.
-On 15 September Spitfire captured the Concordia.
+On 2 September, she captured the Danish ship Sobestern.
+On 15 September Spitfire captured Concordia.
 Thirteen days later, Spitfire captured the Danish brig Apollo.
-Then on 4 October Spitfire captured the Argos, and two days later the Jacoba.
+Then on 4 October Spitfire captured Argos, and two days later Jacoba.

-Spitfire was active off the English and Irish coasts during the French attempt to invade Ireland in early 1797 and on 12 January 1797 she captured one of the expedition's storeships, Allègre (or Allegrer), about 30 leagues west of Ushant.
-She was a brig of 200 tons (bm), and was carrying ammunition and entrenching tools.
+Spitfire was active off the English and Irish coasts during the French attempt to invade Ireland in early 1797 and on 12 January 1797, about 30 leagues west of Ushant, she captured Allègre (or Allegrer), one of the expedition's storeships.
+Allègre was a brig of 200 tons (bm), and was carrying ammunition and entrenching tools.

 Seymour followed this success by capturing the privateer cutter Bons Amis, of six guns and 32 men, off the Eddystone on 2 April 1797, and after a five-hour chase.
 She had been out three days and had not made any captures.
 Bons Amis was the former Friends Endeavour, of Fowey.

 Next, Seymour captured the privateer brig Aimable Manette in the Channel on 1 May 1797, after an eight-hour chase.
 She was armed with 14 guns and had a crew of 69 men.
 She was a new vessel, half coppered, and beautiful.
 She had been out 13 days, and not only had she not taken anything, the evening before she had encountered an outward-bound English yellow-sided ship armed with sixteen 9-pounder guns.
 The engagement had cost Aimable Manette 15 men killed and wounded and forced her to sheer-off.

 Then Spitfire captured the privateer schooner Trompeuse, of Morlaix, later that month.
 Trompeuse was armed with six guns and had a crew of 40 men.
 Trompeuse had been out five days and had taken two Prussian vessels from Embden, one sailing to Liverpool and the other to Oporto.
 Spitfire had also been in sight when HMS Unite recaptured a brig.
 Spitfire also recaptured the Rodney and Hannah.

 In July, Spitfire captured the ship Sally.

 Seymour and Spitfire took the French privateer schooner Incroyable 13 leagues SW off the Lizard on 15 September.
 She was armed with three 6-pounder guns and had a crew of 31 men.
 She was 14 days out of Saint Malo but had captured nothing.

 During the first half of 1798 Spitfire also captured the smuggling lugger Argus.

 At the end of 1798, on 27 December, Spitfire recaptured Sybille, of Dartmouth, while in the Channel.
 The French privateer schooner Vigilant had captured Sybille on 25 December while Sybille was carrying bullocks and sheep to Guernsey for the troops there.
 She then had a narrow escape from Vigilant off Start Point while returning to Plymouth.